-An Environmental Assessment (EA) was prepared for the Pproject by SCDOT and has been signed by FHWA.
-A Finding of No Significant Impact (FONSI) will be prepared by SCDOT prior to the Final RFP.
-The EA is contained in Attachment B, and the FONSI will be placed in Attachment B upon completion and signature.
-The Proposer shall be responsible for complying with the NEPA determination and all environmental commitments.
+An Environmental Assessment (EA) and Finding of No Significant Impact (FONSI) were prepared for the Project by SCDOT and have been signed by FHWA.
+The EA and FONSI are contained in Attachment B. The Proposer shall be responsible for complying with the NEPA determination and all environmental commitments.

 The preparation of all necessary permit applications will be the responsibility of the Proposer.
-Permittee Responsible Mitigation (PRM) may be required for the Pproject.
+Permittee Responsible Mitigation (PRM) may be required for the Project.